Raspberry Pi Connect for Organisations

 The total number of pages of device identities for the organisation.

-If your management API access token is invalid, you get a 401 Unauthorized response.
+If the management API access token is invalid, you get a 401 Unauthorized response.

 The page and per_page query parameters work the same way as for listing devices.